PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-09 10:38:16
+Last updated: 2024-04-09 10:38:49
-Random Quote: It is for my prince to command, for Hotah to obey.  -  Areo Hotah
+Random Quote: You think you've lost everything?
+You have no idea! - Kim Wexler